Results breakdown of the 2005 United Kingdom general election: England

 The Liberal Democrats made modest gains in all regions of England, improving by at least 1% in every region.
 No particular region showed greatly expanded support for the Liberal Democrats though, continuing the trend of approximately equal showings in all regions of England for them and their "decapitation strategy" that targeted Conservative front-benchers failed, removing only Tim Collins in Westmorland and Lonsdale.

 Former BBC presenter, Robert Kilroy-Silk, who had joined the UK Independence Party (UKIP) before leaving to set up Veritas, came fourth in Erewash in what was the best performance by Veritas, receiving 2,957 votes.
 The seat was won by Labour's Liz Blackman.

 There were also regional surges in support for the British National Party, who however failed to win any seats, their highest poll being 16.9% in the Labour stronghold of Barking, East London.
 The party fielded 119 candidates in seats throughout the country, gaining 0.7% of the total votes cast.
 The 119 candidates fielded represented a significant rise as in 2001, the BNP only fielded 33 candidates, many of these constituencies such as Elmet no longer attracted UKIP, attracting other parties to take their former share of the vote.

 The Green Party came third in Brighton Pavilion (with Keith Taylor as candidate) behind Labour and the Conservatives, taking 21.9% of the votes cast.
 Despite this unprecedented high share of the vote Taylor was not selected to contest the seat in the 2010 general election, losing his prospective position to Caroline Lucas.

 The English Democrats gained their highest percentage of the vote, when former Sun newspaper columnist, Gary Bushell stood in Greenwich and Woolwich and gained 3.4% of votes cast.

 The Independent Working Class Association stood for the first time in a general election, having previously only stood in local council elections.
 The party gained 2.1% of the vote in Oxford East, while the Official Monster Raving Loony Party took 3.6% of the vote in the same constituency.

 Wales

 The Labour Party lost approximately 6% of the vote across Wales, with losses varying by region.
-However, Labour managed to mitigate their losses in losing only six seats.
+However, Labour managed to mitigate their losses in losing only five seats.
 The Conservatives returned MPs from Wales for the first time since 1997 with three Welsh seats on a slightly increased share of the vote.
+The Conservatives gained Clwyd West, Monmouth and Preseli Pembrokeshire.

-The Liberal Democrats also improved their share of the vote slightly and won two additional seats, one from Labour and one from Plaid Cymru.
-Plaid Cymru, the Welsh nationalist party, saw a slight decline in its vote, losing a seat to the Liberal Democrats.
+The Liberal Democrats also improved their share of the vote slightly and won two additional seats, Cardiff Central from Labour and Ceredigion from Plaid Cymru.
+Plaid Cymru, the Welsh nationalist party, saw a slight decline in its vote, losing Ceredigion to the Liberal Democrats.

 Peter Law, standing as an independent candidate in protest at the imposition of an all-women candidate shortlist by the national Labour Party, managed to overturn a Labour majority of 19,313 to win Blaenau Gwent.